About John Chapman, and the Blue Collar Voices Show

 Fast-forward many years…

 And here we are today.
 I love technology.
-I am building websites at http://dr7media.com.
+I also love Blue Collar.
 I also love building and making things.
+The Blue Collar mentality – of which I am – is way different than the White Collar mentality.
+And I speak in generalities.

 I’d wanted to start a podcast for quite some time.
 I had the thought originally just to just talk to people.
 Just interesting people from the contacts I had made.
 But it didn’t quite fit what I was looking for.